 Advice to Clients

-In line with the latest Government guidance, we ask that visitors to our offices wear a face covering.
+If you are attending our offices, in line with Government guidance, we ask that visitors to our offices wear a face covering.

-Below, we have detailed the measures we’ve undertaken to ensure this can be done whilst prioritising the health, safety and well-being of our staff and clients.
+Below, we have detailed the measures we’ve undertaken to ensure that any office based meeting can be done whilst prioritising the health, safety and well-being of our staff and clients.

-If you or someone in your household has symptoms of Covid-19, please do not visit our offices.
+If you or someone in your household has symptoms of Covid-19, or has tested positive in the last 10 days, please do not visit our offices.
 Please read below for other ways to get in touch.

 Our offices, including reception areas, have been thoroughly cleaned and tidied, and we have fitted ‘sneeze screens’ on our reception desks to protect both our staff and visitors.